riher/pb/README.md

 # pb
 Simple horizontal progress button js/css library
 ###Usage
+- Include pb.js and pb.css in your HTML document
 - You create a progress button by creating a new "Pb" Object.

   <code>new Pb(buttonElement, percentage[, clicktrigger])</code>